Application for Residency is Now Live!!!

 This purchase and pilot is a continuation of our mission to provide a nurturing and productive environment for post-secondary young adults with FASD –the first such residence in the Midwest.
 It is the culmination of a five-year fund-raising drive and it is a concrete example of what we can accomplish when we are committed to a cause and united in our resolve.

-If you or your loved one is affected with FASD, please fill out the Application for Residency to be considered for our first round of applicants.
+If you or your loved one is affected with FASD, please fill out the Preliminary Application to be considered for our first round of applicants.

 Also, this is the time to support our efforts via a donation.
 All proceeds will go directly to establishing and operations of the pilot community.
 Please donate here.